kaled-alshmrany/FuSeBMC/README.md

-* The output of the tool will be in the folder "wrapper-output".
-You will have these files under the folder "my_instrument_outpt" as follows:
+* The output of the tool will be in the folder "fusebmc_output".
+You will have these files under the folder fusebmc_instrument_output" as follows:

       1- File called "instrumented.c" which has the input file + the goals labels written on the input code.<br />
       2- File called "my_goal.txt" has the number of goals.<br />